-The tennis pavilion was a rather dilapidated woodenframed building further back than the subsequent shul brick building at that address granted building, and closer to Heather Walk, with access both from an overgrown path from Penshurst Gardens, and from the Hale Lane entrance.
-Although no pictures survive of its there appearance, are memories of the outside being black, while the original white internal walls were yellowing with age.
+The tennis pavilion was a rather dilapidated woodenframed building further back building, and closer to Heather Walk, with access both from an overgrown path from Penshurst Gardens, and from the Hale Lane entrance.
+Although no pictures survive of there appearance, memories of the outside being black, while the original white internal walls were yellowing with age.
 It held no more than 40-50 congregants.